Category:

 Broadcasting Career

-After ending his ten-year professional basketball career, in 1998 Smith pivoted towards television and began working as a studio analyst for Turner Sports.
-He joined Ernie Johnson Jr., Charles Barkley, and Shaquille O'Neal on the show "Inside the NBA", a program which has won the Sports Emmy Award for Outstanding Studio Show.
+After ending his ten-year professional basketball career in 1998, Smith pivoted towards television and began working as a studio analyst for Turner Sports.
+He joined Ernie Johnson Jr., Charles Barkley, and Shaquille O'Neal on the show "Inside the NBA", a program that has won the Sports Emmy Award for Outstanding Studio Show.
 Smith also appears on NBA TV and has done commentary for the NCAA tournament on CBS/Turner.
-From 2005 to 2008 he provided commentary for New York Knicks games that were broadcast on the MSG Network.
+From 2005 to 2008, he provided commentary for New York Knicks games that were broadcast on the MSG Network.

 Personal Life